haakonwebb/NEPP/README.md

 4. **Prediction and Analysis:**
 - Use the main script or model scripts to perform predictions and analyses.
-- A prediction for the next 24 hours should look something like this (note that this is a work in progress and the prediction is not currently functioning correctly)
+- A prediction for the next 24 hours should look something like this (note that this is a prototype and the prediction is not functioning correctly)
 ![Electricity Price Prediction for the Next 24 Hours](https://imgur.com/ObwlziJ.png)

 ## License